Colonoscopy

 What is a Colonoscopy?

-A colonoscopy is a procedure to look at the inside of your large bowel (colon) using a flexible telescope.
+A colonoscopy is a procedure to look at the inside of your large bowel (colon) using a flexible camera.

 What preparation is required for a Colonoscopy?

-You will need to take bowel preparation for a colonoscopy, below are links to information regarding how to take the bowel preparation required for your procedure.
+You will need to take bowel preparation for a colonoscopy.
 There are multiple types of bowel preparation, you will be informed either by letter or by telephone which one you are to take and which instructions to follow, and will receive written information on how to take it.
+The information provided here is an additional resource, please only follow these as directed by the endoscopy department.
+If you are unsure, please contact us

 Anticoagulant/blood thinning information